Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 2. The markers were drawn up close to where I could check to see if each marker had perfect coordinates and shows the name of then place to be visited, and they do.

+3. The map's "+" symbol drew the map in when pushed, and the "-" symbol moved it away when pushed, as it's supposed to do.

+4. The map's direction symbol moved the map in every direction.

-3. The email was checked to seem if it had a box for the person's name, phone number, and email address, and it does.
+5. The email was checked to seem if it had a box for the person's name, phone number, and email address, and it does.

+6. The contents of the email boxes disappear when the "submit" button is pushed, as it should.

-4. There are six social links.
+7. There are six social links.
 Each link was pressed to see if it took the user to the proper website, and they all do.

-5. The map, email and social links were tested on the three devices that I used - the desktop, laptop and mobile phone - and every device worked out perfectly in the tests described above.
+8. The map, email and social links were tested on the three devices that I used - the desktop, laptop and mobile phone - and every device worked out perfectly in the tests described above.

 ### Testing User Stories